-The Open Doors Day was organized on the initiative of the employees, to encourage a sense of unity in the workplace and the relationship with the families and the community.
-The satisfaction of about one hundred visitors is a sufficient reason for the organizer to continue organizing this event in the future.
+The Open Doors Day is organized at the initiative of the employees, in order to foster a sense of unity in the workplace and a connection with families and the community.
+The satisfaction of about one hundred visitors is a sufficient reason for the organizer to continue organizing such gatherings and events.